tra38/tra38.github.io/_posts/2017-05-28-the-discovery-engine.md

 **Appendix**:
 Though "The Discovery Engine" emphasized how fictional narratives would be generated, it would be very simple to imagine this same process unfolding for the generation of non-fictional narratives as well.
 In fact, the ending of the story revealed how RNNs were being used to generate peer-reviweed articles as well, cutting out the "human" middlemen.

 Content Generation is a broad field.
-If it ever gets disrupted, everything ( the movies you watch, the blog posts you read, the books you skim, the podcasts you hear, etc.) will be impacted.
-Society may very well be on the cutting-edge of a silent revolution.
+If it ever does gets disrupted, everything (the movies you watch, the blog posts you read, the books you skim, the podcasts you hear, etc.) will be impacted...for good or for ill.